masterharsh/AllAboutJS/README.md

 # AllAboutJS
-These are my revision and referral notes for JS
+These are my revision and referral notes for JS.